 - Set aside.

 - In the same skillet, add 1 tablespoon of oil and saute the onion until translucent, about 5 minutes.
-Set aside.3 tablespoon oil, ¼ onion
+Set aside.3 tbsp oil, ¼ onion

 - In a small bowl, toss the potatoes with 1 tablespoon of oil, a pinch of salt pepper and the GirlCarnivore Over Easy spice blend.
-Set aside3 tablespoon oil, ½ cup Idaho petite gold potatoes, 1 tablespoon Girl Carnivore Over Easy Spice Blend, Salt and pepper
+Set aside3 tbsp oil, ½ cup Idaho petite gold potatoes, 1 tbsp Girl Carnivore Over Easy Spice Blend, Salt and pepper

 - Preheat the oven to 400F.